Last Updated: June 3, 2026

 Enter duration and/or work estimates for all the detailed tasks in your Master Project.
 Consider entering PERT estimates and the calculated duration in the duration field if you enter duration estimates.

-Your Master Project should have duration or work estimates for all detail tasks.
+Your Master Project should have duration or work estimates for all activities or detail tasks.

-This exercise is on defining resources.
-There are three types of resources in Microsoft Project, and each type is defined differently.
-Take a minute to review these types and their unique characteristics, and then define resources as directed.
+This exercise focuses on defining resources.
+Microsoft Project defines three types of resources, each with unique characteristics.
+Please take a minute to review these types and their characteristics, and then define resources as directed.

 There are three types of resources in Microsoft Project.